 To build an email list, the main tool is an email service provider.
 It will help you collect email addresses, send automated/manual emails, and so on.

 Probably, you already started your email list.
 I went into 7 steps to start an email list in another post.
 I’ll briefly cover the basics here and go directly to ways to get more email subscribers.

 From the start, you need an email service provider you can count on.
 Even with the most precisely targeted subscribers, your emails won’t get seen and opened if they don’t reach your subscribers’ inboxes.

 Convertkit: The first thing I like about Convertkit and that it makes automation looks easy.

 - Easy integration with popular services like Facebook fan page to collect subscribers, Shopify, WordPress, etc….

 - You get advanced autoresponder series.

 - You can automate list segmentation when subscribers interact with your emails.
-You can segment them using the form they signed up.
-It makes building targeted list easy.
+You can segment them using the form they signed up for.
+It makes building a targeted list easy.

 Create your account with Convertkit today (Exclusive link to get 30-day free).